swaldman/rss-all-the-things/05-Project-Outline.md

-1. Recognize that a richly descriptive, client agnostic format embedding or linking core content should be the “canonical” description of on-line work, rather than html files which entangle in a particular set of very contingent UI choices.
+1. Recognize that a richly descriptive, client agnostic format embedding or linking core content should be the “canonical” description of on-line work, rather than html files which entangle a particular set of very contingent UI choices.
 Build on the simplicity and existing role of RSS, extended as it is designed to be extended, to serve as that format.
 2. Define mix-or-match extensions to RSS that provide metadata across